-- (b) Specific Offense Characteristic - (1) If the offense involved the offer or the receipt of anything of pecuniary value for undertaking the murder, increase by 4 levels. - (c) Cross References - (1) If the offense resulted in the death of a victim, apply §2A1.1 (First Degree Murder). - (2) If the offense resulted in an attempted murder or assault with intent to commit murder, apply §2A2.1 (Assault with Intent to Commit Murder; Attempted Murder).
+- (a) Base Offense Level: 33 - (b) Specific Offense Characteristic - (1) If the offense involved the offer or the receipt of anything of pecuniary value for undertaking the murder, increase by 4 levels. - (c) Cross References - (1) If the offense resulted in the death of a victim, apply §2A1.1 (First Degree Murder). - (2) If the offense resulted in an attempted murder or assault with intent to commit murder, apply §2A2.1 (Assault with Intent to Commit Murder; Attempted Murder).